Submitting Complaints Against Anti-Choice Ads

 Pembroke ON Billboard

 This anti-choice billboard was seen in a rural area near Pembroke.
 (Photo is by an ARCC supporter and was posted with permission on our Facebook page.)
-It is not known if any complaint to Ad Standards was successful.
+A complaint to Ad Standards in 2023 was successful.

 anti-choice billboard comparing baby to embryo

-The ad appeared to contravene the Canadian Code of Advertising Standards, Section 1, Accuracy & Clarity, in two ways.
+The ad contravened the Canadian Code of Advertising Standards, Section 1, Accuracy & Clarity, in two ways.

 1. It portrays a newborn baby clutching a soccer ball and equates this with a 7-week embryo.
 But this is highly misleading because there is a vast difference between the two in size and morphology.
 An embryo is not a child and does not have the characteristics or abilities portrayed in the ad.